aydocs/DocSocial/social-intel/README.md

 **Created with 💜 by aydocs**

-*A beautiful and powerful OSINT tool for Termux, collecting intelligence from multiple sources using phone numbers, usernames, emails, and profile pictures.*
+*A beautiful and powerful OSINT tool for collecting intelligence from multiple sources using phone numbers, usernames, emails, and profile pictures.*

 </div>